process-analytics/github-actions-playground/README.md

 Let's play with GitHub Actions!

-We use this repository to test and configure GitHub Workflows prior their real usage in repositories of this orgnanization.
+We use this repository to test and configure GitHub Workflows prior their real usage in repositories of this organization.

-Very useful!!!!